creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-11-28-ComBat-Harmonization.md

 ### Image processing

-1) Quality control on diffusion weighted images was performed manually.
+1. Quality control on diffusion weighted images was performed manually.
 For each DWI volume, the authors removed weighted gradient images exhibiting signal dropout likely caused by subject moving and pulsating flow, ghosting artefacts and image stripping.
 DWI volumes with more than 10% of the weighted images removed, or with a *compromised* b0 image were excluded.
-2) DWI data were denoised using a joint anisotropic LMMSE filter for Rician Noise.
+2. DWI data were denoised using a joint anisotropic LMMSE filter for Rician Noise.
-3) b0 was extracted and skull-stripped using FSL's BET tool, and DTI model was fit within the brain mask using an unweighted linear least-squares method.
+3. b0 was extracted and skull-stripped using FSL's BET tool, and DTI model was fit within the brain mask using an unweighted linear least-squares method.
-4) FA, MD, AD and RD maps were calculated from the resultant tensor image.
+4. FA, MD, AD and RD maps were calculated from the resultant tensor image.
-5) The four scalar metrics were co-registered to the T1-w image using FSL's flirt tool, and then non-linearly registered to the Eve template using DRAMMS for the next step.
+5. The four scalar metrics were co-registered to the T1-w image using FSL's flirt tool, and then non-linearly registered to the Eve template using DRAMMS for the next step.
 (These two registrations were done in the end applying a single warp to the scalar DTI maps).
-6) A 3-tissue class T1-w segmentation was performed using FSL's FAST tool in order to obtain Grey Matter (GM), White Matter (WM) and Cerebrospinal Fluid (CSF) labels. *3-tissue* means that signal fractions $T_{WM}$, $T_{GM}$ and $T_{CSP}$ are extracted for each volume unit.
+6. A 3-tissue class T1-w segmentation was performed using FSL's FAST tool in order to obtain Grey Matter (GM), White Matter (WM) and Cerebrospinal Fluid (CSF) labels. *3-tissue* means that signal fractions $$T_{WM}$$, $$T_{GM}$$ and $$T_{CSP}$$ are extracted for each volume unit.

 ## Evidence of the need for harmonization